Root Canal Treatment – Fort Worth, TX

 Your teeth are important, and when one of them develops a cavity or an infection, trying to save the tooth is the best option for treatment.
-Root canal therapy is the technique that our dentists use to repair and save the tooth.
+Root canal treatment in Fort Worth is the technique that our dental team uses to repair and save the tooth.
 The interior of the tooth, which is called the pulp chamber or canal, contains nerve tissues, blood vessels, and other cells.
 This is the area that gets infected, and a root canal cleans out the tooth and fills it with epoxy resin.
 The resin hardens and becomes a permanent part of the tooth.

 Root Canals: Safe and Painless

-Root canals were painful in generations past, and that’s the major reason that fear of going to the dentist became an experience often shared among people.
+Root canals may have been painful in generations past, and that’s the major reason that fear of going to the dentist became an experience often shared among people.
 At Bonds Ranch Family Dentistry, we employ all of the latest dental technologies so that you don’t experience any pain during your root canal.
 Options for anesthesia include local anesthetics, nitrous oxide, and oral sedatives.